Frequently Asked Questions

 Climbing plants need supports they can attach to or twine around.
 Here are our recommendations:

-Sweet Peas – Towers, obelisks, or woven panels.
+Sweet Peas – Towers, obelisks, or Trellis Panels.
 Ensure supports are easy for delicate tendrils to wrap around.

 Climbing Roses – Arches, obelisks, or trellis panels.
 Tie heavier stems gently to prevent breakage.

-Ivy & Honeysuckle – Twisted metal spirals or wire grids to encourage natural climbing patterns.
+Ivy & Honeysuckle – Obelisks, towers, or Arches to encourage natural climbing patterns.

 Passionflower – Towers or obelisk supports, which allow the plant to spread and attach.